HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 ### Compiling and running OpenACC-program

-We run our OpenACC-program on the `NVIDIA-GPU P100`.
+We run our OpenACC-program on the NVIDIA-GPU P100.
 The syntax of the compilation process is
 ```bash
 $ nvfortran -fast -acc -Minfo=accel -o laplace_acc.exe laplace_acc.f90
 or